sesanchezma/sesanchezmacademic/content/authors/admin/_index.md

     url: https://www.tu-dresden.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include  epistemology and the philosophy of language.
-I’m mainly interested in questions about how contextual factors help understand beliefs and certain types of reasoning that have been called irrational.
-More recently, I’ve been working on how gradual attitudes, like levels of confidence, are themselves related to contextual factors.
-As a side interest, I work on foundational and applied aspects of speech-act theory.
+bio: I research with an interdisciplinary spirit on how contextual factors help understand beliefs and certain types of reasoning that have been called irrational.

 # Interests to show in About widget
 interests: